cqa-sandbox/cqa-dashboard-app/docs/setup/dashboard-setup/link-test-repos-and-dashboard.md

 Modify Playwright github actions in the test repositories to notify and update dashboard to the latest test results:

-1. Create a personal access token named `PAT_TOKEN` with `repo` and `workflow` permissions
+1. Create a personal access token named `DASHBOARD_REPORT_PAT` with `repo` and `workflow` permissions
       1. If the organization your dashboard is located in requires SSO enable SSO for the PAT token
-2. In the GitHub settings of the test repository, add the personal access token `PAT_TOKEN` to the test repository's actions secrets
+2. In the GitHub settings of the test repository or its organization, add the personal access token `DASHBOARD_REPORT_PAT` to its actions secrets
       ![Location of actions secrets](./img/actions-secrets.png)
-1. Append the following steps to the `playwright-onDemand.yml` file below the current steps in the `test` job.
+3. Append the following steps to the `playwright-onDemand.yml` file below the current steps in the `test` job.

     ```yaml
         - name: Get current date